Carried interest is the share of the profit earned by the fund due to the investment managers on the funds’ investments.

 How is carried interest taxed

-When calculating the taxable gain on carried interest a manager is only able to deduct the actual amounts paid for the carried interest and any amounts that have been subject to income tax.
+When calculating the taxable gain on carried interest, a manager is only able to deduct the actual amounts paid for the carried interest and any amounts that have been subject to income tax.
 As the manager will have typically invested at the start of the fund’s life, any base cost will be minimal.

 Who is taxable

-In most circumstances, carried interest is taxable on the individual who has performed the investment services which has given rise to the carried interest distribution, even if the carried interest is legally owned by someone else.
+In most circumstances, carried interest is taxable on the individual who has performed the investment services which have given rise to the carried interest distribution, even if the carried interest is legally owned by someone else.

 It used to be common for carried interest to either be put into a trust or held by family members (spouse/minor children) to take advantage of their lower tax rate.